tinjet11/BrickBreaker-Java-Coursework/README.md

 Win.fxml
 WinController.java

-Block.java
 BallControl.java
 Init.java
 OnAction.java (interface from GameEngine)

-- Existing file
+## Existing file
 Score.java
 - I add a constructor,which have main instance as parameter
 - I  add multiple thread to each function to prevent the UI from being lagged
 - I  change the way that the score show when one block get hitted, using transition

+Block.java
+-

+BlockSerializable.java
+- no changes

+Main.java
+-

+GameEngine.java
+* inside stop() method, i change all the thread.stop() to thread.interrupt
+* move OnAction interface to its own file
+*

+General refactoring work that i have done
-fixing typo issue to have a more readable code
+- fixing typo issue to have a more readable code

-replace statement lambda to expression lambda
+- replace name  to lambda expression
+- set multiple field to final and static

 Menu added, with a start button and a image

-set multiple field to final and static

 implement the pause and resume button